DeMONLab-BioFINDER/SuperResolutionMalo/README.md

 # Data
-Create a data/<Name of your dataset> folder, with the subfolders data/<Name of your dataset>/3T and data/<Name of your dataset>/7T
+Create a data/DATASETNAME folder, with the subfolders data/DATASETNAME/3T and data/DATASETNAME/7T

 # Preprocessing